Avaiga/taipy-doc/docs/manuals/deployment/linux/redhat.md

 ## Upgrading Python

 Most _RHEL_ are delivered with a Python version older than 3.8 which is the oldest Python version supported by Taipy.
-If you are in that case, please install at least Python 3.8:
+If you are in that case, please install Python 3.8 (or newer):
 ```
 sudo dnf install -y gcc openssl-devel bzip2-devel libffi-devel make
 wget https://www.python.org/ftp/python/3.8.12/Python-3.8.12.tgz